Human rights in Russia have 'significantly deteriorated' since war - UN expert | Law-Order

 Moscow has previously called criticism of its domestic rights record unfounded and denied targeting civilians in Ukraine, where it says it is carrying out a "special military operation" to destroy military infrastructure. "(The expert) has documented the recent legislative restrictions that are being used to muzzle civil society and punish human rights activists and others for their anti-war stance," the report said in its conclusions.

 The U.N. expert Katzarova, a former journalist from Bulgaria who led investigations during the two Chechen wars for Amnesty International, also referred to attempts by Russia to obstruct her mandate, saying such actions showed "a lack of political will to uphold its human rights obligations".
-Moscow told the expert it did not recognise her work and said it would be automatically disregarded, the report said.
+Moscow has previously said it would not cooperate with the probe.

 A debate on the report's findings is expected at the HRC's ongoing session in Geneva on Thursday.
 European Union countries are set to seek a renewal of Katzarova's mandate.
 More than a dozen non-governmental organisations have written to diplomats in Geneva asking them to support the renewal, a letter showed.